-1. If at any moment during the programme the behaviour of the student is judged, by a tutor, a staff member or a person not directly involved in the programme (in teaching), to be below standard for performing in the programme including patient care, the tutor, the staff member or the person not directly involved in the programme will report this in writing and with reasons stated to the BoE med.
+3. If at any moment during the programme the behaviour of the student is judged, by a tutor, a staff member or a person not directly involved in the programme (in teaching), to be below standard for performing in the programme including patient care, the tutor, the staff member or the person not directly involved in the programme will report this in writing and with reasons stated to the BoE med.
+4. Based on such report, the BoE med will determine whether the student's behaviour merits investigation.
+The BoE med initiates investigations pursuant to this article by notifying the relevant student and the FHML Faculty Board in writing.
+The investigation will be completed within six weeks.

-- 2. On the basis of the report, the BoE med, if necessary in consultation with the (review) committee of professional behaviour, will instigate an investigation into the reprehensible behaviour of the student.
-The BoE med will send written notice of the instigation of the investigation on the basis of this article to the student and to the FHML Board.
-The investigation will be completed within a period of six weeks. - 3.
-An investigation will at least include an interview with the student and the relevant instructor and/or party not directly involved with the programme.
-The findings of the investigation will be laid down in writing. - 4.
-The results of the investigation will be attached to the notice and included in the student portfolio. - 5.
-The BoE med will seek an individual solution for the student, and notify said solution to the student, the study programme and FHML Faculty Board in writing.
+5. An investigation will at least include an interview with the student and the relevant instructor and/or party not directly involved with the programme.
+The findings of the investigation will be laid down in writing.

+6. The results of the investigation will be attached to the notice and included in the student portfolio.

+7. The BoE med will seek an individual solution for the student.

-Article 8.2 - Unsuitability (Iudicium Abeundi)
+Article 8.2 - - Need for certificate of conduct and unsuitability (Iudicium Abeundi)

-- 1. In exceptional circumstances and after carefully weighing the interests involved, the BoE med or the Dean/ the Faculty Board may, stating reasons, ask the UM's Executive Board to terminate or deny a student's registration for a programme if, through said students' conduct or statements, the student has shown to be unsuitable to practice one or more professions for which the Medical Education programme in which said student registered, is training, or is unsuitable for the practical preparation for the profession.
-The Faculty Board, the BoE med and the UM's Executive Board then respect the rules of the Protocol Iudicium Abeundi as established by the Nederlandse Federatie van Universitaire Medische Centra, November first 2010. - 2.
-The specific rules (clauses) concerning this in the Maastricht University's Enrolment Provisions (Inschrijvingsbesluit Universiteit Maastricht) apply.
+1. In exceptional circumstances and after carefully weighing the interests involved, the BoE med or the Dean/ the Faculty Board may, stating reasons, ask the UM's Executive Board to terminate or deny a student's registration for a programme if, through said students' conduct or statements, the student has shown to be unsuitable to practice one or more professions for which the Medical Education programme in which said student registered, is training, or is unsuitable for the practical preparation for the profession.
+The Faculty Board, the BoE med and the UM's Executive Board then respect the rules of the Protocol Iudicium Abeundi as established by the Nederlandse Federatie van Universitaire Medische Centra, November first 2010.

+2. The specific rules (clauses) concerning termination or denying students' registration in the programme and unsuitability (iudicium abeundi) in the Maastricht University's Enrolment Provisions (Inschrijvingsbesluit Universiteit Maastricht), apply.